mehdime/k8s-playground/README.md

 From there, the [Docker command-line reference](https://docs.docker.com/engine/reference/commandline/cli/) will answer most of your questions.

+If you've never worked with Docker before, then taking a few minutes to follow the [Docker Katacoda](https://www.katacoda.com/courses/docker) is probably the best and quickest way to get familiar with the most basic commands and concepts.

 # Run on Kubernetes

 First, build the Docker image: